MelbourneDeveloper/bloobit/README.md

 ```

 ### Convert To a Stream
-You can stream state changes from the Bloobit, but we don't do this by default.
+You can stream state changes from the `Bloobit`, but we don't do this by default.
 You can use the [ioc_container](https://pub.dev/packages/ioc_container) package to wire up streaming.
 See the example folder for all the code.
 You could use this with [StreamBuilder](https://api.flutter.dev/flutter/widgets/StreamBuilder-class.html) if you like, but that's probably not necessary.

 ```dart
 void main() {